waywardphilosopher/parami/src/data/blog/Practice/2026-05-04-philosophy-as-practice-21.md

 draft: false
 tags:
   - Practice
-description: "Preparing for your final "
+description: Preparing for your final project
 ---
 In the coming sessions, we'll be working together on your final projects.
 These may be formal written papers, or more experimental and/or creative submissions.
 The full briefing is on Canvas.